-- Support the full range chronic pain management options.
+- Support the full range of chronic pain management options.

 - Increase access to Rare and Expensive Case Management to assist people to remain in the community.

-- Implement creative changes that will increase the efficiency of Medicaid Plan of Service Reviews for Community Options Waiver and Community First Choice allowing for the timely delivery of services.
+- Increase the provision of Medicaid Plan of Service Reviews for Community Options Waiver and Community First Choice allowing for the timely delivery of services.

 - Increase direct care professionals pay in Community Options Waiver, Community First Choice, and Community Personal Assistance Services.

-- Increase funding for Division of Rehabilitation Services so they can better support the employment needs of people with disabilities.
+- Increase funding for the Division of Rehabilitation Services so they can better support the employment needs of people with

 - Increase Individuals with Disabilities Education Act (IDEA) funding and compliance with IDEA and 504 Plans.